lctr/wox/README.md

 - Conditionals are expressions and do not require surrounding parentheses around the predicate, but do require `then` and `else` keywords (and accompanying subexpressions) to be included
+- Functional-style scoped `let` expressions -- distinct from `var` declarations -- have been added
 - Rust-like `loop` expressions are implemented as statements
 - _Wox_ introduces `do`-expressions, which are effectively block-statements that
   return the last expression